planetscale/docs/content/dbaas/eula.md

 ## 3. Support & Maintenance

-The Subscription Service will operate in accordance with the PlanetScale DBaaS Service Level Agreement which is made available at <a href="https://planetscale.com/sla/201902sla/" target="_blank">SLA</a> and incorporated herein by reference.
+The Subscription Service will operate in accordance with the PlanetScale DBaaS Service Level Agreement which is made available at <a href="https://planetscale.com/dbaas/sla/" target="_blank">SLA</a> and incorporated herein by reference.

 ## 4. Customer Responsibilities and Acknowledgements

-Customer acknowledges and agrees to the PlanetScale Platform Guidelines made available at www.planetscale.com/[INSERT](“Platform Guidelines”).
+Customer acknowledges and agrees to the PlanetScale Platform Guidelines made available at <a href="https://planetscale.com/dbaas/guidelines/" target="_blank">Platform Guidelines</a>.

 ## 5. Pricing, Fees and Payment Terms

 a.
 Pricing.
-The pricing for Subscription Services can be found at www.planetscale.com/[INSERT].
+The pricing for Subscription Services can be found at <a href="https://planetscale.com/dbaas/pricing/" target="_blank">DBaaS Pricing</a>.
 We may modify the price, content or nature of the Subscription Services at any time.
 We may provide notice of any such changes by email, notice to you upon log-in or by publishing them on www.planetscale.com (“Website”).
 We may change the fees and charges in effect or add new fees and charges from time to time, but we will give you advance notice of these changes by email.

 b.
 Fees.
 Customer will pay PlanetScale all fees applicable to the Subscription Services you purchase (“Fees”) in accordance with this Section 5.
 Fees are quoted and payable in United States dollars.
 Payment obligations are non-cancelable and Fees paid are non-refundable.